-Innovate Oregon is an initiative designed to inspire and create a culture of inventive problem solving, empowering the next generation of innovators to take on Oregon’s biggest challenges.
+Innovate Oregon and Construct, alongside courageous school leaders, are launching Innovate Initiatives-- regionally across Oregon.
+Our goal is to inspire and create a culture of inventive problem solving and empower the next generation of innovators to take on Oregon’s biggest challenges.

 Participants benefit from collaboration with industry leaders in areas that include natural resources, manufacturing and hi-tech, and the creative community of designers, coders, and makers.